-The work around teacher efficacy and collaborative decision making are showing positive progress based on the data on the metrics included above.
+The work around teacher efficacy and collaborative decision making continues to show positive progress and maintenance based on the data on the metrics included above.
+The leadership team will continue working on this as the school develops a school-wide behavior model and agreed upon practices.

 Teachers participating in quality induction programs and being fully certified will have a direct effect on student outcomes.

-Professional development that is designed to be relevant to the students a teacher is serving provides the best immediate effect on student outcomes.
+Professional development that is flexible and is chose based on student needs will have the greatest impact on student performance.